(Plasma Exchange; Therapeutic Plasma Exchange)

 - Wear comfortable clothing with sleeves that can easily be pulled above the elbows.

-- Bring a book or a radio with headphones to help pass the time during the procedure.
+- Bring a book or personal music player to help pass the time during the procedure.

 - Empty your bladder before the procedure.

 Description of the ProcedureYou will be asked to lie in a bed or sit in a reclining chair.
 Two needles attached to a catheter tube will be inserted into veins.
 In some cases, a needle will be inserted into each arm.
 For others, one needle may be inserted into your arm and the other into the opposite foot.
 If the veins in your limbs are too small to use, a long-duration catheter will be inserted.
 It will be placed in a vein in your shoulder or groin area.

 Immediately After ProcedureYou will be asked to rest for a short period of time.

 - A single plasmapheresis treatment can take 1 to 3 hours.